One dimensional representations of finite $W$-algebras, Dirac reduction and the orbit method: Introduction

+If $\g$ is a Lie algebra then $U(\g)$ denotes the enveloping algebra and $S(\g)$ the symmetric algebra equipped with its {\it Lie--Poisson structure}: this is the unique Poisson bracket on $S(\g)$ extending the Lie bracket on $\g \subseteq S(\g)$.
 The associated graded algebra of an almost commutative, filtered associative algebra is equipped with a Poisson structure in the usual manner.
 If $A$ is a commutative algebra and $I \subseteq A$ an ideal, then we write $\gr_I A$ for the graded algebra with respect to the $I$-adic filtration.

+Almost all schemes appearing in this paper will be affine schemes of finite type over $\C$, thus the reader may almost always think of complex affine varieties, except that the coordinate rings will often be non-reduced.
+In fact, the consideration of nilpotent elements will be vital to our main results.
+Occasionally we write $\mSpec(A)$ for the variety of closed points in the prime spectrum of a commutative algebra $A$.
+If $X$ is a noetherian scheme then we write $\Comp(X)$ for the set of irreducible components.